intjelic/remofile/docs/user-guide.rst

 * A look at the programming interface
 * Securing the connection
 * Standalone server as a service

+The user guide gets you started with using Remofile.
+It covers the installation and the main features.
+For more exhaustive documentation, refer to the following documents; the :doc:`commands list </commands-list>`, the :doc:`API reference </api-reference>`, the :doc:`protocol specifications </protocol-specifications>`.

 Easy installation
 -----------------